netscaler/cloud-native-getting-started/gcp/README.md

 1. Create a GCP account <http://console.cloud.google.com>

-1. Download the NSVPX-GCP image from the Citrix download site.

-1. Upload the file(for example, NSVPX-GCP-12.1-50.9_nc_64.tar.gz) to a storage bucket on Google by following the steps given at <https://cloud.google.com/storage/docs/uploading-objects>

 1. Create **"cnn-selab-atl"** as project name on GCP console but **"Project ID"** which is unique for every GCP account will be your project name

      ![GCP](./media/cpx-ingress-image-19.png)